Admitting now

 • 05

-Longer-term anti-craving medications — naltrexone, acamprosate, disulfiram — may be prescribed where clinically indicated.
+Longer-term anti-craving supportive care - sedative substance misuse - may be discussed during psychiatrist guided assessment where applicable.
 Decision is made after the assessment, always under psychiatrist supervision.

 • 06